NkosiMkhize18/patient-management-system/README.md

 This is a demo application using real world implementation.
+Building ontop of it.
+Feel free to leave comments.